maxvfischer/DIY-ai-art/README.md

 ![assembly_9](./tutorial_images/assemble_art_installation/assembly_9.jpg)

 ## Control box
-To outline the screw holes, all the electronics were temporarily placed in the control box.
-Two holes were then drilled and the control box was attached to the wall using wall plugs and screws.
+To outline the screw holes, all the electronics were temporarily placed in the control box and two screw holes were outlined and drilled.
+The HDMI/One Connect cable were then inserted into the cable slot and the control box was attached to the wall using wall plugs and screws.

 ![assembly_10](./tutorial_images/assemble_art_installation/assembly_10.jpg)